RatInABox-Lab/RatInABox/README.md

 <img src="./images/imported_trajectory.png" width=300>

 #### Policy control
 By default the movement policy is an random and uncontrolled (e.g. displayed above).
-It is possible, however, to manually pass a "drift_velocity" to the Agent on each `update()` step.
+It is possible, however, to manually pass a "drift_velocity" to the Agent on each `Agent.update()` step.
 This 'closes the loop' allowing, for example, Actor-Critic systems to control the Agent policy.
 As a demonstration that this method can be used to control the agent's movement we set a radial drift velocity to encourage circular motion.
 We also use RatInABox to perform a simple model-free RL task and find a reward hidden behind a wall (the full script is given as an example script [here](./demos/reinforcement_learning_example.ipynb))
 ```python
 Agent.update(drift_velocity=drift_velocity)
 ```